Atomic claims

 Use Records when the data needs stable IDs, source metadata, warehouse joins, and replay.

-MCP is the right surface when an agent needs to reason through intent, discover Streams, inspect filters, run a Manifest query, observe the result, and refine.
-REST API is the explicit path for applications, jobs, tests, dashboards, and high-throughput retrieval.
+MCP is the right surface when an agent needs to reason through intent, discover Streams, inspect filters, run Manifest queries, observe the result, and refine.
+For interactive agent workflows, MCP users and hosts should keep a persistent Streamable HTTP MCP session/connection warm across tool calls.
+Authenticated MCP supports high-throughput relevant Manifest pulls.
+REST/Fast API is the explicit path for stateless per-call usage, scheduled jobs, tests, dashboards, backend-owned product paths, deterministic polling, and REST-shaped contracts.

-The free tier includes 1,000 manifests per month on monthly delivery.
+The Starter tier includes 1,000 manifests per month on monthly delivery.
 Streams scale by manifest volume and refresh cadence.
 Firehose is for platforms that need everything Synorb writes, the moment it is written.

 Synorb is a temporal context graph for AI systems.
 News and source events are part of what enters the graph, but the product unit is the Manifest.

-No. Core MCP is the agent-native discovery interface.
-Advanced MCP, REST API, webhooks, and S3 are available for configured or application-owned delivery patterns.
+No. Core MCP is the agent-native discovery interface for hosts that can keep a warm interactive session.
+Advanced MCP, REST/Fast API, webhooks, and S3 are available for configured, stateless, scheduled, or application-owned delivery patterns.

-Free tier: 1,000 manifests per month on monthly delivery.
+Starter tier: 1,000 manifests per calendar month on monthly delivery.
 Agents can self-provision credentials and MCP config with one request.
-Humans can use the credentials page and receive the same key, secret, MCP token, Core connector URL, Advanced connector URL, and schema PDF by email.
+Humans can use the credentials page and receive the same key, secret, MCP token, Streamable HTTP Core MCP config, tokenized connector URLs for compatible hosts, Advanced MCP details, and schema PDF by email.

 curl -s https://synorb.com/connect